 Applies to clindamycin: compounding powder, injectable solution, intravenous solution, oral capsule, oral powder for reconstitution

-The onset of pseudomembranous colitis symptoms may occur during or after antibacterial treatment.
-It appears as a pale plaque on direct visualization of the mucosa by endoscopy and is sensitive to oral vancomycin or metronidazole.
-Pseudomembranous colitis may be associated with toxic megacolon, which can be life-threatening.
+The onset of pseudomembranous colitis symptoms may occur during or after antibacterial treatment and is associated with the presence of Clostridium difficile toxin in the stool.
+Pseudomembranous colitis may also be associated with toxic megacolon, which can be life-threatening.

 Rash was particularly common in AIDS patients.

 A 47-year-old female patient with multiple comorbidities was diagnosed with Sweet's Syndrome.
-The patient's symptoms developed 2 days after initiating oral clindamycin (the active ingredient contained in Cleocin) therapy for a tooth infection.
+The patient's symptoms developed 2 days after initiating oral clindamycin therapy for a tooth infection.
 The patient's symptoms persisted despite tooth extraction and continuance of antibiotic treatment with intravenous, then oral, clindamycin.
 Following discontinuation of clindamycin, the patient's symptoms resolved over several days.
 Drug-induced Sweet's syndrome was determined based on the temporal relationship of the patient's symptoms, the beginning and end of clindamycin therapy, and the exclusion of other etiologies.

-Pain, induration, and sterile abscess have been reported after intramuscular administration and thrombophlebitis after intravenous infusion.
+Pain, induration, and sterile abscess have been reported after intramuscular administration.[Ref]

 More about Cleocin (clindamycin)